nzlul03/ml_zoomcamp/04-evaluation/notes.md

 This measure considers **False Positive Rate** (FPR) and **True Postive Rate** (TPR), which are derived from the values of the confusion matrix.

-**FPR** is the fraction of false positives (FP) divided by the total number of negatives (FP and TN - the first row of confusion matrix), and we want to `minimize` it.
+* **FPR** is the fraction of false positives (FP) divided by the total number of negatives (FP and TN - the first row of confusion matrix), and we want to `minimize` it.
 The formula of FPR is the following:

 ![image](https://user-images.githubusercontent.com/54148951/216828888-8f553701-c06d-4347-b3de-983aafd0380c.png)

-In the other hand, **TPR** or **Recall** is the fraction of true positives (TP) divided by the total number of positives (FN and TP - second row of confusion table), and we want to `maximize` this metric.
+* **TPR** or **Recall** is the fraction of true positives (TP) divided by the total number of positives (FN and TP - second row of confusion table), and we want to `maximize` this metric.
 The formula of this measure is presented below:

 ![image](https://user-images.githubusercontent.com/54148951/216829064-42fab2f2-00e2-4649-8d07-ffb07ae6d79b.png)

 ROC curves consider Recall and FPR under all the possible thresholds.

-If the threshold is 0 or 1, the TPR and Recall scores are the opposite of the threshold (1 and 0 respectively), but they have different meanings, as we explained before.
+* If the threshold is 0 or 1, the TPR and Recall scores are the opposite of the threshold (1 and 0 respectively), but they have different meanings, as we explained before.

 We need to compare the ROC curves against a point of reference to evaluate its performance, so the corresponding curves of random and ideal models are required.
 It is possible to plot the ROC curves with FPR and Recall scores vs thresholds, or FPR vs Recall.